+One way to determine if the transaction is an online subscription is the shipping method will have an “O” (highlighted in the screenshot above).
+However, it will not always show an “O” or online subscriptions, so there may be additional research needed in Paris to determine if it is an online subscription or a physical product.

 Add the screenshot to the chargeback documentation

 At this point, if you are not sure if the transaction is for an online subscription or physical product, add the screenshot to a blank word document.
-When you go in to Paris, you will be able to determine the product type and use a previous chargeback template for the proper type.
+When you determine if it is online or physical, you can then make sure you use a previous chargeback template for the proper type (templates are below).

-Proof of Sale Documentation (Paris)
+Proof of Sale Documentation (Research in Paris)

-Since Safetech does not provide the product, Paris is used to pull the product information, along with the subscription information, if applicable.
+Since Safetech does not provide the product information, Paris is used to pull the product information, along with the subscription information, if applicable.

-Log in to Paris (from Okta)
+Log in to Paris at https://paris.mheducation.com/parisAdminTool/login.html (it is recommended to use Chrome rather than Internet Explorer since some information may not be visible in IE)

+Click New Purchase Audit Tool